mircorosa/ant-ai/README.md

 # The Ant Game
-The Ant Game is an example application of how Artificial Intelligence can be used to solve problems.
+The Ant Game is an example of how Artificial Intelligence can be used to solve problems and take decisions based simply on experience.

 ## Concept
 The main goal is to teach the Ant how to search food and not to go outside the board boundaries.\